hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-ext-iam.md

 ### 2. Request RPT (requesting party token) from access token

-After the access token is aquired, the next step is to get the RPT token which holds information about the permissions.
+After the access token is acquired, the next step is to get the RPT token, which holds information about the permissions.
-The RPT can be requested by running this command
+It is possible to request the RPT by running this command:

 ```bash
 curl -X POST \